Engaging Employees in the Workplace

 J – Jump!

 How quickly do you respond to employee requests?
-Whether you’re a manager or a human resource professional, service to employees is an important requirement of your position.
-Even if you can’t fix the problem, commit to providing some form of response, even if it is simply, “We received your comment/request,” as immediately as possible.
+Whether you’re a manager or a human resource professional, service to employees is an urgent requirement of your position.
+Even if you can’t fix the problem, commit to providing some form of response, also if it is merely, “We received your comment/request,” as immediately as possible.

 K – K.I.S.S.